Top 10 PostHog Alternatives in 2026

 🌟 Key features

-• OpenTelemetry-native distributed tracing with service maps
+• OpenTelemetry-native distributed tracing with eBPF-based service maps requiring zero code changes

 • AI SRE powered by Claude with MCP server integration for automated root cause analysis